vichargrave/vichargrave.github.io/_posts/2019-05-20-tweet-ingestion-with-nifi-and-elasticsearch.md

 ## Run the Data Pipeline

-If you want to just get started with tweet ingestion, you can get the source code on Github in the [tweet-nifi](https://github.com/vichargrave/tweet-nifi){:target="_blank"}).
+If you want to just get started with tweet ingestion, you can get the source code on Github in the [tweet-nifi](https://github.com/vichargrave/tweet-nifi){:target="_blank"} repo.
 After unpacking the tarball, you can load the tweet-nifi facility by following these steps:

 1. Click on the *Upload Template* button in the *Operate* pane.
 2. Click on the maginfying glass icon next to the text *Select Template* in the *Upload Template* pane.